 - Though your Ultrameter II has a variety of sophisticated options, it is designed to provide quick, easy, accurate measurements by simply pressing one key. - All functions are performed one key at a time. - There is no "off" key.
 After 15 seconds of inactivity the instrument turns itself off (60 seconds in CAL mode).
 User adjustable up to 75 seconds. - Rarely is it necessary to press and hold a key (as in Procedure to Select a Solution, pg.
-11; or Cond. or TDS Calibration, pg.
-15).
+13; or Conductivity or TDS Calibration, pg.
+16).

-C. Operation of the Keys (See Instrument Illustration on pg. i) 1.
-Measurement Keys in General and also serves to cancel a change (ref.
-Leaving Calibration, pg.
-14).
+C. Operation of the Keys (See Instrument Illustration, pg. i)

+1. Measurement Keys in General

 Any of the 5 measurement keys in the upper part of the keypad turns on the instrument in the mode selected.
 The mode is shown at the bottom of the display, and the measurement units appear at the right.
-Pressing a measurement key does this even if you are in a calibration sequence
+Pressing a measurement key does this even if you are in a calibration sequence and also serves to cancel a change (ref.
+Leaving Calibration, pg.
+15).